- Medicare won’t pay for medical marijuana.

 Parts C and D could cover the cost of cannabinoid medications that have been approved by the FDA and are available without restriction.
 This is where some flexibility exists.

-Cannabinoid medications, like dronabinol (Marinol, Syndros) and Epidiolex, may be covered by Medicare drug plans because they’re FDA approved.
+Cannabinoid medications, like dronabinol (Marinol, Syndros) and Epidiolex, may be covered by Medicare drug plans because they’re approved by the FDA.

 If you’re unsure what your plan covers, contact your Medicare prescription drug plan directly.
 They can help you understand whether you have coverage for any cannabinoid medication and how to fill a prescription.